 |Implementation:||TLAC: Phase-in from 1 January 2019 to 1 January 2022 (or 1 January 2022 to 1 January 2025 for emerging market G-SIBs.

 Deduction of TLAC Holdings: from 1 January 2019.

 MREL: 1 January 2016

 Article 55 of the BRRD provides that Member States must require institutions potentially subject to resolution under the BRRD to include contractual clauses recognising the bail-in powers of the relevant EU resolution authority in contracts relating to liabilities governed by the law of a third country (i.e. a non-EU state), subject to limited exceptions.
-The EBA has consulted on and proposed final draft RTS specifying the exceptions from Article 55 and the terms of the required contractual clause.
+The European Commission has adopted a Delegated Regulation specifying the exceptions from Article 55 and the terms of the required contractual clause.
 A resolution authority may require an institution to demonstrate that its bail-in powers would be effective in relation to liabilities governed by the law of a third country (having regard to the terms of the relevant contract) before those liabilities can count towards MREL.

 Both the TLAC and MREL initiatives envisage that qualifying debt should be available to absorb losses and to recapitalise the bank without triggering claims for compensation by holders, which in many cases would effectively require that the debt be subordinated to other claims.
 Subordination can be effected by structural measures (using debt issued out of a holding company) or by contractual or statutory means.
 The focus on subordination is causing some EU Member States to consider changes to their insolvency hierarchy to accommodate this layer of debt, including (in some cases) proposals to subordinate existing debt holders.